leeoniya/dropcss/README.md

 ---
 ### Introduction

-DropCSS is an unused CSS cleaner.
-It's simply some minimal glue between these awesome low-level tools:
+DropCSS is an unused CSS cleaner; it takes your HTML and CSS as input and returns only the used CSS as output.
+The core is simply some minimal glue between these awesome low-level tools:

 - [Fast HTML Parser](https://github.com/taoqf/node-html-parser)
 - [CSSTree](https://github.com/csstree/csstree)